gaganza/where-to-drop/README.md

 ## Where to Drop - Warzone

 Simple script that runs on `!ping` or `!p` command that randomly selects a location to drop in Call of Duty - Warzone.
+Now supports `!r` or `!rebirth` to select a location from Rebirth Island.

-## List of Available Drop Locations
+## List of Available Drop Locations (Verdansk)

 - Airport
 - Array